-Almondsbury services was not a serious proposal which was ever likely to see the light of day, but it was still interesting for a number of reasons.
+Almondsbury services was not a serious proposal which was never likely to see the light of day, but it was still interesting for a number of reasons.

 In the event, Motorway Services Ltd lost enthusiasm for building services so the Ministry were able to get their way without issue.